ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 For semi-deterministic fields, which is essentially computing, I believe it is about systems.

-A system has two properties:

-1. It takes inputs and produces outputs.
-2. It can be broken down into subsystems.

-In this case, the inputs/outputs are nodes, and the system is the connecting edge between the two.
+A system consists of nodes and edges.
+The nodes are the various inputs and outputs, and the edges are the computations done to get from input to output.

-So the key is to ask how I can break this system down into more subsystems and recursively via top-down thinking.
+The key is to break down the system into more subsystems in a recursive manner or depth-wise/top-down fashion.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.